What is the length of time of the drive?

 “It” works a lot like it does between individuals.
 Who wants to do something for someone who is not willing to make an effort on his own behalf, especially when he is very capable of helping himself?

-What are the chances of pulling this off?
+What are the chances of building a campus with permanent structures?

 If we ALL work at it, our chances are very good.
 But the other option is certain- if we don’t try the odds of success are zero.